 There are a lot of things I love about the accommodation at Rainbow Ocean Palms Resort.
 The apartments are fully self-contained so you can wash your clothes, lounge on the couch and watch movies or fix a bite to eat when you feel like it.
 There are some great spots to eat in Rainbow but the list isn’t endless like it is in a big city so I find the apartment’s kitchen comes in especially handy, especially outside peak season.
 We’ve stayed in two apartments and they are just fantastic, really well thought out with everything you could possibly need, loads of space, comfortable furniture and bedding as well as great bathrooms.
 I just love staying there.

 The most impressive thing about Rainbow Ocean Palms Resort is the incredible views from the apartments.
 Each time we’ve visited our apartment has opened up to a huge private balcony and the most fantastic views of Rainbow Beach, the water and beyond.
-The table and chairs on the balcony are the perfect spot to sit with a cup of coffee or glass of wine and just soak in those million-dollar views.
+The table and chairs on the balcony are the perfect spots to sit with a cup of coffee or glass of wine and just soak in those million-dollar views.
 This is where everything really comes together because when you have an apartment that offers the best views of the place you’re visiting, you’ve got no need to go out looking for them!
 As the apartment is fully self-contained, you can stay in and enjoy them with everything you need at your fingertips.

 Know before you go